kylereicks/picturefill.js.wp/README.md

 This error indicates improperly formed HTML.
 In this case, the `Unexpected end tag : a` comes from nested links.
 If you are seeing errors like this on your WordPress site, you may want to consider implementing an [error logging](http://codex.wordpress.org/Editing_wp-config.php#Configure_Error_Logging) system, or alternatively suppressing errors by adding `error_reporting(0);` and `@ini_set('display_errors', 0);` to `wp-config.php`.

+Additionally, the PHP DOM parser `DOMDocument` often has trouble with HTML5 elements and may throw an error if your post includes a `<canvas>` element, or a `<section>` element, for example.
+All the more reason to implement an error handling system on production sites.

 Extending Picturefill.WP
 ------------------------